The True Value of Customization

 Dacast also allows broadcasters to embed videos on web pages and Facebook, control access based on geographic restrictions (ideal when dealing with licensing issues), and stream to mobile devices.
 All of these features are available to audio-only broadcasters as well.

 All of these technologies are backed up with a Tier One content delivery network that optimizes streaming speed and quality, maximizes upload speeds, and uses multiple-redundant RAID 5 mirroring with automatic redirects so that even server failures won’t delay your video.

-To learn more about Dacast or to start a free trial today, visit www.Dacast.com.
+To learn more about Dacast or to start a 14-day free trial today, visit www.Dacast.com.